Before and after: creating a kitchen-diner fit for a growing family

 The owner saved money by reusing some of the original kitchen appliances such as the oven, fridge freezer and even the pull-out tap.

 This kitchen mixes rustic textures like brick and wood to soften the look of a modern kitchen.
-Exposed areas of brick wall add texture, colour and interest, while a colourful glass splashback adds a fun touch.
+Exposed areas of brick wall add texture, colour and interest.
+A colourful glass kitchen splashback idea adds a fun touch.

 The owner wanted a bright and spacious eating area so that the family of five could sit and enjoy mealtimes all together.
 She also wanted a garden view.